-New British Army ads emphasize emotional support
+British Army ads emphasize emotional support

 It found that a combination of high employment, an aging population, young people staying in school longer, increased obesity and falling defense budgets had all contributed to recruiting difficulties.

-In mid-2017 the UK Regular Armed Forces numbered 138,350.
+In mid-2017 the UK regular armed forces numbered 138,350.
 Of this, the Royal Navy and RAF fell 10% short of their recruitment target and the Army was 30% below its goal.

 Black, Asian and ethnic minority personnel represented just over 7% of the armed forces, the report found, versus 14% of the 53 million-strong population in England and Wales in the 2011 census.
 Minority percentages in Scotland and Northern Ireland are significantly lower, according to official figures.